-- (i) Percentage fee based on the cost of works - (ii) Fees for services that are additional to those provided for in the normal percentage fee based calculation. - (iii) Value based fees - (iv) Time based fees and
+- (i) Time based fees - (ii) Percentage fee based on the cost of works - (iii) Fees for services that are additional to those provided for in the normal percentage fee based calculation. - (iv) Value based fees agreed based on the value added through the consulting engineer's services.